spang8/Dog-image-classification/README.md

 ## Approaches to improve accuracy
 - There are possible methods to further improve the accuracy:
     - Increase the image datasets for training.
 Data augmentation such as image rotation, flipping, etc would help inprove model performance.
-    - Tune Hyperparameters: weigth initialization, number of epoches, learning rate, dropouts, batch size, more convolutional layers (filters) to detect features, filter size, stride, etc
+    - Tune Hyperparameters: weigth initialization, number of epoches, learning rate, dropouts, batch size, more convolutional layers (filters) to detect features, filter size, stride, etc.
     - This model wrongly detected a cat as human.
 Train other species may also improve the accuracy by distinguishing dogs from other species.